 WOW is Right

 Picture this: you’ve been waiting months, nay years, for the ultimate vacation.
-You saved up every penny and bought some tickets to Paris, Barcelona, or whatever the European capital of your dreams is.
-You’re packed, ready, and even get to the airport before finding out the worst news possible.
-Not only is your long flight cancelled, the entire company is cancelled.
+You saved up every penny and bought tickets to Paris, Barcelona, or whichever European capital of your dreams is.
+You’re packed, ready, and arrive at the airport before finding out the worst news possible.
+Not only is your long flight canceled, but the entire company is canceled.
 All you can think is, WOW.

 The airline WOW began in late 2011 with its first flight across seas in 2012.
 Flying to Europe and North America through its main hub in Iceland, passengers could expect dramatically low prices under $200 for a ticket.
 Sure, that might sound great, but WOW was plagued for years with complaints of delayed flights, expensive beverages, and uncomfortable seats on 8+ hour flights.

 News agencies and passengers were both stunned but fail to remember several other airlines to go defunct in just the last year.
 Another Icelandic company, Primera Air also offered low-cost fares across the globe and ceased operations in late 2018.
-Wait, I’m not done yet.
-Germania and Flybmi, more low-cost carriers, shut down in early 2019 after financial problems.
+Germania and Flybmi, other low-cost carriers, shut down in early 2019 after financial problems.
 This doesn’t seem like a coincidence, but an all-out crisis in air travel.

 If carriers are going out of business to keep fares low, what’s the future for consumers?
-Over the last decades, the cost of air travel has decreased significantly, allowing more people to travel to bucket list destinations and see the world.
-If that changes after airlines realize their only ability to profit is charging higher prices, what does it mean for us travel nerds?
+Over the last decades, the cost of air travel has decreased significantly, allowing more people to travel to bucket-list destinations and see the world.
+If that changes after airlines realize their only ability to profit is by charging higher prices, what does it mean for travel enthusiasts?

 Right now, you can find a flight to a European destination from somewhere in the U.S for under $200.
 We’ve gotten used to lower prices and won’t like it if they skyrocket to historical prices of $500 and above.
 You might not be aware, but American, United, and Delta have all filed for bankruptcy at some point.